Visit Phong Nha-Ke Bang National Park, Vietnam

 April to August tend to be the driest months, exhibiting a tropical, hot and humid climate.
 Temperatures can reach 40 C (104 F) in July and August.
 December to March are typically cooler and less humid, although it can be chilly in the evenings (especially if you’re camping).
 We’d avoid the rainy season, from September to early December, when many of the caves are closed due to flooding.

-Suggested Phong Nha-Ke Bang National Park itinerary
+Suggested itineraries featuring Phong Nha-Ke Bang National Park

 Map of Phong Nha-Ke Bang National Park